Frontrunners emerge in race for Covid-19 vaccine - RFI

 Pfizer is currently seeking Emergency Use Authorization from the US Food and Drug Administration (FDA) and expects to roll out 1.3 billion doses by the end of next year.

-On Monday, US biotech firm Moderna said its vaccine was almost 95 percent effective.
+Also this month, US biotech firm Moderna said its vaccine also showed almost 95 percent efficacy.

 Moderna plans to submit applications for emergency approval in the US and around the world within weeks, and says it expects to have approximately 20 million doses ready to ship in the US by the end of the year.

-It says it's on track to manufacture between 500 million to a billion doses globally in 2021.
+The company is on track to manufacture between 500 million to a billion doses globally in 2021, it said.

-In addition, several state-run Chinese labs and a European project led by the University of Oxford and AstraZeneca are thought to be among the more promising candidate vaccines.
+In addition, several state-run Chinese labs are also thought to have produced among the more promising candidate vaccines.

 - What kind of vaccines? -